arrow drop search cross

 We offer an exciting range of artist-led workshops suitable from Early Years through to Key Stage 5.

-Experience working with professional artists and explore new ways of looking, thinking and making in the galleries and our learning studios.
+Work with artists to explore new ways of looking, thinking and making in the galleries and our learning studios.

 “Our pupils loved the workshop!
 They were engaged, they were thinking, they were creating” Year 4 teacher, Sandal Magna Community Academy